oracle/graal/truffle/docs/bytecode_dsl/Optimization.md

 Often, the boxed value is subsequently unboxed when it gets consumed.

 Boxing elimination avoids these unnecessary boxing steps.
-The interpreter can speculatively rewrite bytecode to pass primitive values between operations whenever possible.
+The interpreter can speculatively rewrite bytecode instructions to specialized instructions that pass primitive values whenever possible.

-To enable boxing elimination, specify a set of `boxingEliminationTypes` on the `@GenerateBytecode` annotation.
+To enable boxing elimination, specify a set of `boxingEliminationTypes` on the [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/GenerateBytecode.java) annotation.
 For example, the following configuration

 ```
 @GenerateBytecode(
     ...
-    boxingEliminationTypes = {long.class, boolean.class}
+    boxingEliminationTypes = {int.class, long.class}
 )
 ```

-will instruct the interpreter to automatically avoid boxing for `long` and `boolean` values.
+will instruct the interpreter to automatically avoid boxing for `int` and `long` values.
+(Note that `boolean` boxing elimination is supported, but is generally not worth the overhead of the additional instructions it produces.)

 Boxing elimination is implemented using quickening, which is described below.